0xprinc/checks-while-hacks/README.md

 25. Using same data feed of two related tokens is vulnerable, e.g. using datafeed for `USDC` for `DAI` will be vulnerable as if one depegs, then the other price will also be affected in the protocol.
 26. Is the contract upgradeable?
 If yes, then are there any storage slots reserved?
 27. Try not to use the hardcoded address everywhere.
+28. Contract should implement a way to take out the left over dust.

 ## Project